Phault/as-extism/packages/pdk/README.md

 ```

 `Result<T, E>` also has many helpful functions inspired by Rust's
 implementation.
-However do to AssemblyScripts' lack of closure support
+However due to AssemblyScripts' lack of closure support
 and poor type inference, it is not a very joyful experience using them.